 'Children in reception have quickly settled into classroom routines.
 They listen attentively to adults and are keen to join in and have a go' Ofsted, March 2022

 We have two Early Years classes at Georgian Gardens led by Mrs Helen Meakins (Year R, 1 and 2 Lead) and classteacher, Mr Andi Lockwood.
-We are lucky to have two Teaching Assistants, Mrs Sam Silverthorne (full time), Mrs Dips Chauhan (full time), who are all experienced in working with Early Years children.
+We are lucky to have two class Teaching Assistants, Mrs Sam Silverthorne (full time), Mrs Dips Chauhan (full time), who are experienced in working with Early Years children.
 Also working in Early Years classes are Teaching Assistants, Mrs Laura Batts, Miss Lizzie Northeast and Mrs Robyn Boas.

 Early Years Staff work closely to ensure every child gets the best possible start to their school journey, linking with the SEN and Pastoral staff when necessary to provide individual, specialised support.
 Through good communication with families we build on children's interests and help them become happy and confident learners.
 Families can access and comment on their child's online learning journal, Tapestry a great resource which helps us build a shared understanding of how each child can develop to their full potential.
 We are of course always available on the end of the phone or at the beginning or end of the school day too!